nickloman/nanopore-basecalling-scripts/README.md

 ### Stage files

-Symlink all the files that need to be processed into ``staging``:
+This step will make a symbolic link to all the files that need to be processed in ``staging``.
+It won't stage files that have already been basecalled (as determined by their file name):

   ``python stageflowcells.py data basecalls staging``

 ### Basecall

-As normal with Albacore, substituting $flowcell as appropriate:
+Basecall as normal with Albacore, substituting $flowcell as appropriate:

-  ``read_fast5_basecaller.py -i staging/$flowcell -s basecalls/$flowcell ...``
+  ``read_fast5_basecaller.py -r -i staging/$flowcell -s basecalls/$flowcell ...``

 ### Live Basecalling

-Run the following two commands, then nuke the staging directory.
-Loop and repeat.
+If synchronising from the MinKNOW PC to a server you can run stageflowcells.py and then Albacore in a loop, nuking the staging directory each time, i.e.:

+   rm -rf staging
+   python stageflowcells.py data basecalls staging read_fast5_basecaller.py -r -i staging/$flowcell -s basecalls/$flowcell ...

 ## How to sync to a server